SAP-samples/btp-secure-development/exercises/ex0/README.md

 2. If you don't have a trial account:
     - Click Sign Up and follow the prompts to create your account using your email.
     - Verify your email address to complete registration.
-3. Select your preferred region (e.g., US East, Singapore) when prompted.
+3. When prompted, select US East as the region .
   <p align="center">
     <img src="images/btp-trial-regions.png" alt="" width="900"/>
     <br>
     <b></b>
   </p>
+4. Click on the button "Go To Your TZrial Account"
-4. Click on the subaccount tile (typically labeled trial) to open the SAP BTP Cockpit for your trial subaccount.
+5. Click on the subaccount tile (typically labeled trial) to open the SAP BTP Cockpit for your trial subaccount.
   <p align="center">
     <img src="images/trial-global-account.png" alt="" width="900"/>
     <br>